Code-Institute-Submissions/Quizzard-Trivia/README.md

   ![Question Display](assets/images/question-display.JPG)

+  * Centrally located on the game quiz area is where a set of 30 randomised questions will be displayed for the player.

+  * underneath the question display the associated  answer options will be shown for the player.
+They will have one in four answer options to choose from.

   * The players scores will be displayed on the top left of the quiz game area.
 Each time the player gets a question correct the scores will be increament by one point.

   ![Scores Display](assets/images/score-display.JPG)

   * When the player chooses an answer before they submit it by clicking the "next Question" button, the choosen answer will be highlighted in Gold first.